Attrition & Retention Analytics to Increase Repeat Buyers

 For example, some products, such as messaging apps, are created to be used daily and their usage interval would be one day.
 Attrition would be defined as a user not using the product for one day.

-Other services, such as ecommerce stores, might have a usage interval of one week or one month — and attrition would be defined as a user not using the platform for that period.
+Other services, such as stores, might have a usage interval of one week or one month — and attrition would be defined as a user not using the platform for that period.

 Applying attrition & retention analytics to improve your churn rate